digitalepidemiologylab/rog-rl/README.md

         print("="*100)
 ```

-### Rog-RL Single Agent Action
+### Rog-RL Fixed Order Exploration Environment

-A 2-D grid world simulation of a disease simulation model which is derived from the [single agent environment](#rog-rl-single-agent) where there is only one agent that moves around the grid world and vaccinates the cells and once done, it can choose to tick.
+A 2-D grid world simulation of a disease simulation model which is derived from the [free exploration environment](#free-exploration-env) where there is only one agent that moves around the grid world and vaccinates the cells and once done, it can choose to tick.
 The difference is that the order of movement is fixed and the only action to be taken is to

 - move to the next cell or
 - vaccinate current cell and move to the next cell